Bridgeconn/vachan-api/docs/architecture.md

 - default values if any
 - if the field is mandatory or optional
 - example values to be displayed in API documentations

+### app/routers

+* Defines all API endpoints
+* Specifies the types of path, query and body parameters of each API endpoint, which are used for input validations
+* Specifies the output objects, messages and error objects returned by each endpoint, which are used for response validations
+* Invokes the methods in CRUD module to perform functions required by each endpoint

 ![component diagram](./images/Vachan-apiv2components.png)
 *Component diagram*